mpbacklund/EVPRE_Reloaded/README.md

 ### Running the Project
 * If you haven't already, navigate to the root directory of the project in the terminal.
 Then run the command `docker-compose up`
 * If you have any problems getting the backend to run, you may need to manually run `python manage.py migrate` from the `backend` directory

+### Notes
+* This build uses vite on the frontend and "manage.py runserver" for the backend.
+It is configured in such a way that live updates will be rendered and uploaded immediately to the docker container.
+The only time you should have to use `docker-compose build` is when a new dependency is added to the project